Home - Peru History

 The oldest

-civilizations in the geographical area
+civilizations in the geographical

-of modern-day Peru are thousands of years old.
-The earliest are found on the
+of modern-day Peru are thousands of years old (see

-coast in Paracas and Chilca Provinces and in the mountains in the
+and Chilca Provinces and in the mountains in the

 beautiful Callejon de Huaylas.